UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/step-by-step.md

 Example usage: bash make_dag.sh -d FALSE -n bbadger -g vegetation -p my_project -r silva-full -o test_project_false
 ```

 	This will create a file named `test_project_true.dag` or `test_project_false.dag`

->[!NOTE]
+{: .note }
 > 07/15: For now, the group (`-g`) must be a categorical variable without any special characters.
 For example transect-name will not work because of the dash, but the group vegetation will.
 See Input Files above.
 > This will be fixed in future iterations.
 > For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `00_mkdir.sh`

->[!NOTE]
+{: .note }
->Check out all options for reference databases in the customization part below.
+> Check out all options for reference databases in the customization part below.

 6. Confirm that you have:
 	- A) the proper staging folder structure (path: `/staging/username/project/all job names 00-08`)
 	- B) a DAG with your desired name in your scripts folder.

 7. Import your input data (paired-end fastq files, and `sample-metadata.tsv` file) into your `/staging/username/project/00_pipeline_inputs` directory.

 	To transfer files from your laptop to CHTC you can do the following:
-Open a new terminal window
+	- Open a new terminal window
-From your laptop navigate to where the FASTQ files are located
+	- From your laptop navigate to where the FASTQ files are located
 ```
 cd Downloads
 scp -r ~/Downloads/seqs netid@ap2002.chtc.wisc.edu:/staging/netid/project/00_pipeline_inputs
 ```

 	Do the same thing to transfer the `sample-metadata.tsv` file to the sample folder:
 ```
 scp -r ~/Downloads/sample-metadata.tsv netid@ap2002.chtc.wisc.edu:/staging/netid/project/00_pipeline_inputs
 ```

 	The `scp` command takes two arguments.
 The first one (`~/Downloads/seqs`) is the folder you want to transfer over, and the second argument takes the form of the `sshaddress:path to where you want to put it`

->[!NOTE]
+{: .note }
->For your reference, [here](https://drive.google.com/drive/folders/1qCO_ztaghJvXEnkwRji8tGCH98csbijj?usp=sharing) is an example of what the input  `00_pipeline_inputs` folder should look like.
+For your reference, [here](https://drive.google.com/drive/folders/1qCO_ztaghJvXEnkwRji8tGCH98csbijj?usp=sharing) is an example of what the input  `00_pipeline_inputs` folder should look like.

 8. Switch terminal windows and check that the files are transferred correctly.
 ```